-Mournings doves are beloved in backyards across America.
-Learn fascinating facts you should know about these beautiful doves.
+Mournings doves are common in backyards across America.
+Learn interesting facts you should know about the beautiful mourning dove.

 Mourning Doves Stockpile Food

-When they sleep, their head rests between their shoulders, close to the body (they do not tuck their little heads under their shoulder feathers, like a lot of other birds do).
-Check out other common backyard birds you should know.
+When they sleep, their head rests between their shoulders, close to the body.
+They do not tuck their little heads under their shoulder feathers, like a lot of other birds do.

 How Fast Do Mourning Doves Fly?

 Males and females work together to feed their new babies something called “crop milk” or “pigeon milk” for the first few days of their life.
 Rich in protein and fat, it resembles cottage cheese, is secreted by the adults’ crop lining, and is regurgitated to the little ones.
-Weaning is fast, though—by the fourth day of life, the diet starts to segue to seeds, and by two weeks, the youngsters are nearly fledged.
-Discover more of the best bird dads.
+Weaning is fast, though—by the fourth day of life, the diet starts to segue to seeds.
+By two weeks, the youngsters are nearly fledged.

 Mourning Doves Have a Famous Ancestor

-Mourning doves are considered closely related to the late, lamented passenger pigeons.
+Mourning doves are in the pigeon family.
+These birds are considered closely related to the late, lamented passenger pigeons.

 These doves are still hunted as a game bird in many areas and are easy prey for outdoor cats.
 However, I haven’t read any concerns about population decline.
 It’s estimated that there are more than 100 million mourning doves.